Deleting edges to restrict the size of an epidemic in temporal networks: An exact FPT algorithm

+Our results in the previous sections (see e.g.~Theorem~\ref{thm:satRed}) imply that \tempEdgeDel\ is para-NP-hard, when simultaneously parameterised by $h$ and $\Delta_G$.
+In the current section we complement these results by showing that \tempEdgeDel\ admits an FPT algorithm, when simultaneously parameterised by~$h$, $\Delta_G$, and $\tw(G)$, where $\tw(G)$ is the treewidth of $G$.

+Our results (see Theorem~\ref{thm:tw-fpt}) illustrate how a celebrated theorem by Courcelle (see Theorem~\ref{th:courcelle}) can be applied to solve temporal graph problems, following a general framework that could potentially be applied to many other temporal problems as well: (i)~we define a suitable family $\tau$ of relations (i.e.~a suitable relational vocabulary) and a Monadic Second Order (MSO) formula $\phi$ (of length $\ell$) that expresses our temporal graph problem at hand; (ii)~we represent an arbitrary input temporal graph $(G,\lambda)$ with an equivalent relational structure $\mathcal{A}$ (of treewidth at most $t$); (iii)~we apply Courcelle's general theorem which solves our problem at hand in time linear to the size of the relational structure $\mathcal{A}$, whenever both $\ell$ and $t$ are bounded; that is, in time $f(t,\ell) \cdot ||\mathcal{A}||$.

-In this section we show that both \tempEdgeDel\ and \tempEdgeLabelDel\ admit an FPT algorithm, when simultaneously parameterized by~$h$, the maximum temporal total degree $\Delta_{G,\timeFunc}$ of $(G, \timeFunc)$, and the treewidth $tw(G)$ of the underlying graph $G$.
-The proof of our main result of this section (see Theorem~\ref{thm:tw-fpt}) uses a celebrated theorem by Courcelle (see Theorem~\ref{th:courcelle}).
-Before we present this result in Section~\ref{subsec:fpt-algorithm}, we first present in Section~\ref{subsec:prelim-fpt} some necessary background on logic and on tree decompositions of graphs and relational structures.
+Here, we apply this general framework to the particular problem \tempEdgeDel\ (by appropriately defining $\tau$, $\phi$, and $\mathcal{A}$) such that $\ell$ only depends on our parameter $h$, while $t$ only depends on $\Delta_G$ and $\tw(G)$; this yields our FPT algorithm.
+Here, as it turns out, the size of $\mathcal{A}$ is quadratic on the size of the input temporal graph $(G,\lambda)$.
+Before we present the main result of this section (see Section~\ref{subsec:fpt-algorithm}), we first present in Section~\ref{subsec:prelim-fpt} some necessary background on logic and on tree decompositions of graphs and relational structures.
 For any undefined notion in Section~\ref{subsec:prelim-fpt}, we refer the reader to \cite{flumgrohe}.